- Working as a Dietitian [NOC 3132]

 - Sports organizations

-The median salary for Dietitians working full-time in BC is $72,996 a year.
-Your salary depends on experience, location, and employer.
+The median annual salary for Dietitians working full-time in BC is $76,690 a year.
+Salary depends on experience, location, and employer.

-Job Bank Canada provides hourly wages in BC regions:
+Job Bank Canada provides hourly wages for Lower Mainland/Southwest BC and Vancouver Island:

 Most dietitians work fairly regular schedules, 8 hours a day, 5 days a week.